William Poulett, 6th Earl Poulett: Personal life

-A son, William Turnour Thomas Poulett, had been born to his first wife on 15 December 1849, at Southsea, Hampshire, only six months after their marriage, and Poulett had reason to believe he had been fathered by another man, Captain William Turnour Granville.
-In 1869, this son had married Lydia Ann Shippey, the daughter of William Shippey, a general dealer.
-They had one son, William Henry George Poulett (born 1 April 1870), and a daughter, Maud.
 In November 1871, W. T. T. Poulett petitioned the Court for Divorce and Matrimonial Causes for a Declaration of Legitimacy, to establish that he was the lawful son of William Henry Poulett, now the 6th Earl.
 In 1875, he was living at the family's secondary estate, Grenville Hall, Droxford, under the courtesy title of Viscount Hinton.
 However, after the birth of William John Lydston Poulett in 1883, W. T. T. Poulett was again disowned.

+Lastly, in 1879, he married Rosa, daughter of Alfred Hugh (de) Melville, an artist.
+They had three children: